 · Including the policy in induction programmes for all staff.

-3. Through the curriculum (SEAL work)- the curriculum will be used to-
+3. Through the curriculum (PSHE and Values work)- the curriculum will be used to-

 · Raise awareness about bullying behaviour and the schools anti-bulling policy